-In the example above, the deb package will be downloaded from external source only once, and reused from cache in all subsequent workflows.
+In the example above, the deb package will be downloaded from the external source only once, and reused from the cache in all subsequent workflows.

-You can extend the example to download any additional files and store them all
+You can extend this example to download any additional files and store them

 together in the

-SEMAPHORE_PROJECT_NAMEis one of the environment variables that are available in all blocks of a pipeline.
+SEMAPHORE_PROJECT_NAMEis one of the environment variables that is available in all blocks of a pipeline.

 Semaphore cache is built on the idea of speed over high-availability.
-Data availability is not 100% guaranteed and Semaphore isn't responsible for data loss stored in the cache.
+Data availability is not 100% guaranteed and Semaphore isn't responsible for data loss related to the cache.
 For this reason, cached files may not always be available in your jobs.

-cacheutility returns exit code 0 in cases of unsuccessful writes and reads from the cache store.
+cacheutility returns exit code 0 in the event of unsuccessful writes and reads from the cache store.
 If the cache is not available, your pipeline should be able to recover — the same way caching works in a web application, for example.